Sixth Street sidewalk

 and a new Rose Hill Gateway

 These are just three of the 20 or so projects Kirkland's Capital Improvement Program will complete this year and three of the 82 projects its engineers are currently managing.

-Those projects run the gamut, from upgrading Kirkland's traffic signals with Intelligent Transportation Technology to designing Park Lane's new plaza-style street.
+Those projects run the gamut, from upgrading Kirkland's traffic signals with Intelligent Transportation Technology to preparing the Forbes Creek bridge for earthquakes.

 Levy, which voters approved in the Nov.
 6, 2012 election.
 That levy is doubling Kirkland's ability to keep its roads in reparable conditions, while making walking and bicycling safer.